 On January 26, 2006, in furtherance of its acquisitions and business expansion plans, the Company entered into a revolving credit facility agreement with OCBC with a committed aggregate value of \$\$60.0 million for a period of 18 months.
-Among other terms, the terms of the facility require that Hong Leong Asia Ltd. ("HLA") retains ownership of the Company's special share and that the Company remains a consolidated subsidiary of HLA.
+Among other terms, the terms of the facility require that HLA retains ownership of the Company's special share and that the Company remains a consolidated subsidiary of HLA.
 The terms of the facility also include certain financial covenants with respect to the Company's tangible net worth (as defined in the agreement) as at 30 June and 31 December of each year not being less than US\$120,000, and the ratio of the Company's total net debt (as defined in the agreement) to tangible net worth as at 30 June and 31 December of each year not exceeding 2.0 times, as well as negative pledge provisions and customary drawdown requirements.
-At all times during the year ended December 31, 2006, the Company was in compliance with these financial covenants."
+At all times during the period from January 1, 2007 to July 26, 2007, the Company was in compliance with these financial covenants.
+The loan has been fully repaid as at December 31, 2007.